Pleural and Lung Cancer

 His work in Miami has been a continuation of what he started at the NIH, where he was part of a research group that helped determine the feasibility of targeting a particular pathway for molecular intervention in the cells of patients with pleural mesothelioma.

-Get help connecting with Dr. Nguyen and find the treatment that's best for you.Get Started Today
+Get help connecting with Dr. Nguyen and find the treatment that's best for you.Get Help Now

 Before he left the NIH, Nguyen participated in research published by the American Journal of Respiratory and Critical Care Medicine that linked particular lung cysts with genetics.